Breakfast and after school food provision

 Click here to download a PowerPoint presentation from Dr Katie Adolphus from the University of Leeds, who shares her findings on the evidence for promoting breakfast consumption.

 Food served before and after school must also meet the School Food Standards.
-You can find more detail of these on our sub-page here.

 How we can support your school?

 We can provide in-school and remote consultancy and advice with developing menus and checking for compliance with the School Food Standards.
 We can also support with your plans to set up new clubs and provide information on how to ensure your promoting healthy eating messages.